Parts of the article

 - A submission inappropriate for publication is returned to the author.

-- After the initial scrutiny each paper is assessed by at least two outside reviewers not affiliated to The State School of Higher Education in Chełm, The International Academic Board of the Journal or the unit employing the author and not having a personal relationship with the author.
+- After the initial scrutiny each paper is assessed by at least two independent reviewers not affiliated to The State School of Higher Education in Chełm or to The International Academic Board of the Journal or - the unit employing the author.

-- The reviewers ought to have at least a postdoctoral degree or its equivalent and the subject of the reviewed paper should be within the scope of their expertise.
+- The reviewers ought to have at least a doctoral or postdoctoral degree or its equivalent and the subject of the reviewed paper should be within the scope of their expertise.

 - The reviewers and authors must not know each other’s identity (double blind review process).